crewAIInc/awesome-crewai/README.md

 ---

+## Submission Guidelines

+We welcome contributions from developers building open-source projects that enhance the CrewAI open-source ecosystem.

+However, please note the following criteria for inclusion in this repository:

+1. **Eligible Projects:**
+   - Open-source projects built and maintained by individual developers or small teams.
+   - Resources that directly enhance or showcase CrewAI usage.

+2. **Ineligible Projects:**
+   - Commercial services or products.
+   - Company-led or proprietary projects.
+   - Projects with a primary focus on promoting a business.

+If your project is a service, platform, or standalone product built on CrewAI, please fill out this [form](https://share.hsforms.com/1djCk-vLCSLmtOd9M4KECZgr87kg) to be considered for inclusion on the [CrewAI ecosystem website](https://www.crewai.com/ecosystem).

+---
 ## How to Contribute

 We welcome contributions from the CrewAI community!
 If you've built an open-source project related to CrewAI, here's how you can add it to this list: